whaili/slurm-bridge/docs/index.rst

 `Slurm <https://slurm.schedmd.com/overview.html>`__ and
 `Kubernetes <https://kubernetes.io/>`__ are workload managers originally designed for different kinds of workloads.
-In broad strokes: Kubernetes excels at scheduling workloads that typically run for an indefinite amount of time, with potentially vague resource requirements, on a single node, with loose policy, but can scale its resource pool infinitely to meet demand; Slurm excels at quickly scheduling workloads that run for a finite amount of time, with well defined resource requirements and topology, on multiple nodes, with strict policy, but its resource pool is known.
+Kubernetes excels at scheduling workloads that run for an indefinite amount of time, with potentially vague resource requirements, on a single node, with loose policy, but can scale its resource pool infinitely to meet demand; Slurm excels at quickly scheduling workloads that run for a finite amount of time, with well-defined resource requirements and topology, on multiple nodes, with strict policy, and a known resource pool.

 This project enables the best of both workload managers.
-It contains a `Kubernetes <https://kubernetes.io/>`__ scheduler to manage select workload from Kubernetes.
+It contains a `Kubernetes <https://kubernetes.io/>`__ scheduler to manage select workloads from Kubernetes, which allows for co-location of Kubernetes and Slurm workloads within the same cluster.
+This means the same hardware can be used to run both traditional HPC and cloud-like workloads, reducing operating costs.

+Using ``slurm-bridge``, workloads can be submitted from within a Kubernetes context as a ``Pod``, ``PodGroup``, ``Job``, ``JobSet``, or ``LeaderWorkerSet`` and from a Slurm context using ``salloc`` or ``sbatch``.
+Workloads submitted via Slurm will execute as they would in a Slurm-only environment, using ``slurmd``.
+Workloads submitted from Kubernetes will have their resource requirements translated into a representative Slurm job by ``slurm-bridge``.
+That job will serve as a placeholder and will be scheduled by the Slurm controller.
+Upon resource allocation to a K8s workload by the Slurm controller, ``slurm-bridge`` will bind the workload’s pod(s) to the allocated node(s).
+At that point, the kubelet will launch and run the pod the same as it would within a standard Kubernetes instance

 For additional architectural notes, see the `architecture <architecture.html>`__ docs.